peteroupc/CBOR/docs/PeterO.Cbor.CBOREncodeOptions.md

     public PeterO.Cbor.CBOREncodeOptions And(
         PeterO.Cbor.CBOREncodeOptions o);

-Returns an options object whose flags are shared by this and another options object.
+Returns an options object containing the flags shared by this and another options object.

 <b>Parameters:</b>